 The price was ridiculously cheap for a high-end resort right on the beach.
-7 nights all-inclusive + airfare costed as much as a typical airplane ticket would cost to the Caribbean.
+7 nights all-inclusive + airfare cost as much as a typical airplane ticket would cost to the Caribbean.

 Be Live is an all-inclusive resort that originated on the coast of Spain and now hosts locations around the Caribbean and Western Europe.
 Yes, all-inclusive.
 No paying for meals or drinks.
 So be prepared to get fat, drunk, and happy.

-After a long check-in process, we arrived to our ‘master junior suite ocean view’ room with a welcome fruit platter and bottle of champagne.
+After a long check-in process, we arrived at our ‘master junior suite ocean view’ room with a welcome fruit platter and a bottle of champagne.
 Woah.